-Arguably, Canada has had breach notification obligations for as long as privacy laws existed.
+Arquably, Canada has had breach notification obligations for as long as privacy laws existed.
 An organization is not able to use or disclose Personal Information for purposes that had not previously been consented to by the individual without such individual's notice and consent.
-However, to clarify and to formalize this, PIPEDA and Alberta's PIPA have mandatory breach notification obligations, as does PHIPA.
-Businesses subject to PIPEDA have an obligation to report a privacy breach to the Office of the Privacy Commissioner of Canada and the individuals whose information has been breached if there is a reasonable risk of significant harm resulting from the breach, as well as obligations in certain circumstances to report privacy breaches to third party organizations.
-In addition, there are extensive record keeping obligations pertaining to all privacy breaches, not just those that are reported, for organizations subject to PIPEDA.
+However, to clarify and to formalize this.
+PIPEDA and Alberta's Personal Information Protection Act ("PIPA") have mandatory breach notification obligations, as does PHIPA.
+Quebec also has breach notification obligations commencing in September 2022.
+Businesses subject to PIPEDA and Alberta's PIPA have an obligation to report a privacy breach to the Office of the Privacy Commissioner of Canada and the individuals whose information has been breached if there is a reasonable risk of significant harm resulting from the breach, as well as obligations in certain circumstances to report privacy breaches to third-party organizations.
+In addition, there are extensive record-keeping obligations pertaining to all privacy breaches, not just those that are reported, for organizations subject to PIPEDA.